Your area Not set — showing everywhere

 Addressed

-Shared a 'fun fact' regarding the benefits of possums in residential yards.
-He explained that possums act as natural tick magnets and can help reduce tick populations in a given area.
+Added information regarding the benefits of having possums in yards, noting that they act as natural tick magnets and can help reduce tick populations.
 Key concern

-Providing supplemental information on natural tick control (possums).
+Providing additional helpful information about natural tick control.

 Unidentified speaker